johnschoeman/sprinkles-of-functional-programming/deck.md

 ---

-### Action Item: Understand your task before you choose style.
+### Action Item

-Ask what do you expect will change: Data or Behaviour?
+Ask how you expect requirements will change:
+Data or Behaviour?

 -  if Data, consider a functional style
--  if Behaviour, consider a object oriented style
+-  if Behavior, consider a object oriented style

 ---